vcmi/vcmi/docs/developers/Building_Linux.md

 (-j2 = compile with 2 threads, you can specify any value)

 That will generate vcmiclient, vcmiserver, vcmilauncher as well as .so libraries in the **build/bin/** directory.

+# Pre-commit hooks

+[pre-commit](https://pre-commit.com/) is a framework used for checking changes for errors and correcting them if possible.
+To enable the hooks, run `pre-commit install` in the repository before committing changes.

 # Package building